nikovert/personal_website/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-Nikolaus Vertovec is a DPhil student under the supervision of Kostas Margellos and Sina Ober-Blöbaum.
-His research is focused on optimization and reachability analysis, with applications focussing on spacecraft trajectory design.\
+I am a Doctoral student under the supervision of Kostas Margellos and Sina Ober-Blöbaum at the University of Oxford.
+My research interests currently focus on Safety-Critical Control and Optimization of Complex Systems.
+In particular, I work on
-\
+- Reachability analysis;
+- Statistical learning theory;
+- Decentralized and distributed control;
+- Reinforcement Learning;
+- Airborne Wind Energy;

-Nikolaus received a Bachelors's degree in Electrical Engineering from ETH Zurich in 2019.
-While at ETH, Nikolaus was the avionics lead for the Swiss Academic Space Initiative.
-After graduating, Nikolaus took on an internship at the Jet Propulsion Labs in Pasadena, California, where he worked on the Mars2020 rover.
+I received a Bachelors's degree in Electrical Engineering from ETH Zurich in 2019.
+While at ETH, I was the avionics lead for the Swiss Academic Space Initiative.
+After graduating, I took on an internship at the Jet Propulsion Labs in Pasadena, California, where I worked on the Mars2020 rover.